Iceland Review

 Election

-New Government Taking Shape?
+Pictures of New Icelandic Government

-Formal coalition talks between the Independence Party, the Reform Party and Bright Future begin today.
+A new government, led by Prime Minister Bjarni Benediktsson, has now officially taken power in Iceland.

 New Year